 There’s still more to explore in Motostoke.
 Head to the west to make your way back to the Budew Drop Inn, but keep going further west to find more in town.
 In order to reach Route 3, you just need to keep going west, but there’s still plenty of other optional things to check out in Motostoke.

 Near the building with a Lapras on its garage door, talk to a boy and he’ll be sad that his Minccino is missing.
 You can offer to help him look for it.
 He says it likes to play in the water and likes the sound of whistling.
 If you hear a sound that sounds like a “Mworp,” according to him, then you should whistle by pressing in on the left control stick.
 You’ll have to be on the lookout for that Minccino!
-You can find it down by a water fountain in the southwestern part of town and he’ll reward you with a Throat Spray when you find it.
+You can find it down by a water fountain to the west of the Motostoke Stadium and he’ll reward you with a Throat Spray when you find it and speak with him again.
+There’s also a man in the eastern water fountain that will give you a Fresh Water if you whistle near there.

 To the south of him, head south until you pass through a giant gear, then head a bit to the right.
 There’s a hidden X Accuracy behind the container.
 Head down the stairs to the south to reach a lot of shipping containers.
 There’s a man down here that says you should return to him after becoming the Champion.
 Hmmm!
 There’s also TM02 Pay Day down here, which scatters coins after battle based on the Pokémon’s level and can be very handy to earn some extra cash.